chrissainty/BlazoredLocalStorage/README.md

  - Length()
  - Key()

-Blazored.LocalStorage methods will handle the serialisation and de-serialisation of the data for you.
+Note: Blazored.LocalStorage methods will handle the serialisation and de-serialisation of the data for you.